Orange Ginger Blueberry Tahini Chickpea Flour Muffins (Vegan)

 Storage Tips

-These muffins make for easy, nutritious breakfasts and/or snacks all week long.
-After you bake them, make sure to cool them completely.
-Then transfer them to a tightly sealed container and keep them in the fridge for up to five days or in the freezer for a few weeks.
-When you're ready to eat, just warm one up in the microwave for about 15 seconds, or a bit longer if the muffin was frozen.
+These vegan tahini muffins make for easy, nutritious breakfasts and/or snacks all week long.
+Let them cool completely after baking.
+Then transfer them to a tightly sealed container and keep them in the refrigerator for up to five days or in the freezer for several weeks.
+When you're ready to enjoy one, just warm it up in the microwave.

 • Banana.
-Make sure it's really ripe with lots of brown spots.
+Make sure it's very ripe with lots of brown spots.

 • Tahini.
-Please get yourself some of the light-roast, artisanal tahini from Seeds of Collaboration, it's really the best tahini out there for baking.
-Remember to use the code ROGUE to save 20% off your entire order!
+This recipe will work best with a creamy, delicate tahini.
+I suggest Seeds of Collaboration, which is the best tahini for baking.
+Use the code ROGUE to save 20% on your entire order.

 • Maple syrup